 Users who wish to save their work in the workbooks should obtain a single sign-on account using MyST accounts.
 Upon logging in to the JWST ETC via STScI's single sign-on authentication, users are provided with a list of their existing workbooks, if any, from which to choose.
 They can choose to create a new workbook from scratch, retrieve copies of sample workbooks that have been designed for tutorials or starter use, or copy and modify an existing workbook.
 If users choose to begin working anonymously, and later decide they would like to save their work, they can authenticate at any time and their current workbook(s) will be saved under their user account.

 Sample workbooks have been designed to aid users in orienting themselves in the JWST ETC. The set of sample workbooks include calculations for all 4 JWST instruments.
-Calculations are organized into workbooks by topics or categories such as the observing mode (imaging, slitted, slitless and IFU spectroscopy, and coronagraphy).
+Calculations are organized into workbooks by topics or categories such as the observing mode (imaging, slitted, slitless and IFU spectroscopy, coronagraphy and target acquisition).
 Each sample workbook includes pre-defined sources and scenes for use in the calculations.

 A more detailed overview can be found on the JWST ETC Using the Sample Workbooks page.